 Abstract: Mahatma Gandhi has given a significant contribution to grow the 'Nationalism' in India.
 In order to inculcate the spirit of 'Nationalism' within himself, an experience of stay in South Africa, has given rise to take initiate of the 'Nationalism spirit.'
 Subsequently, his views on politics, the truth, the 'Satyagrah' and secular views on religious faith have given rise to 'cementing force' to develop 'Nationalism' in India.
 The other views on women's right, decentralized democracy by empowering the Gram Panchayats, the rural development and the vision on 'Ram Rajaya' have cumulatively, have been proved conducive to grow the 'Nationalism' in India.
-The factors like Gandian philosophy on non-cooperative movement and the mode of boycotting the British discriminative policy against Indians, an active participation of the people, different strata have a great relevance in the present scenario.
+The factors like Gandian philosophy on non-cooperative movement and the mode of boycotting the British discriminative policy against Indians, an active participation of the people, different strata of society have given rise to grow 'Nationalism' among the people, belonged to different strata of Indian societies, pressure groups and religious leaders of India.

-Keywords: Nationalism, satyagrah, secular views, Ram Rajaya, British discriminative policy,
+Keywords: Nationalism, satyagrah, secular views, Ram Rajaya, British discriminative policy, religious leaders